 Income Statement Comparison

-The table below presents a comparative analysis of the most recent income statements for Airbnb, Inc. (ABNB) and Booking Holdings Inc. (BKNG) for the fiscal year 2024.
+In this section, I present a comparative income statement for Airbnb, Inc. (ABNB) and Booking Holdings Inc. (BKNG) based on the most recent fiscal year data.

 |---|---|---|